Johannes Peter Wagner

 Manager and Coach

 Wagner served as a major league manager for only five games (in 1917, the same year that he finished up his playing career).
+He did not want the job, but took over the last=place club for a few days after the firing of Nixey Callahan while owner Dreyfuss settled on a more permanent replacement (it was to be Hugo Bezdek, who was better known as a college football coach).
 However, he was a coach for far longer.
 In 1932, he tried but was unable to win the job as manager of the Cincinnati Reds, and so turned to coaching with the Pirates.
 He was a high-profile coach who was very popular with the fans.
 He retired many years later in 1952.
 Early in his coaching tenure, he tutored the young Arky Vaughan in defense, and later was around to help Ralph Kiner.

 An Ode to Old Hans Wagner